Flickerspace Waypoints

 Mantras:

+You begin to see identifiable scenes occurring on the surface of a planet — indoors, outdoors, under the sea, underground.
+The scenes may be quite small as though seen from an aerial perspective.
 This is the psychodynamic heartland of the voyage, where the brain begins presenting what most needs to be processed: themes from earlier life, emotionally charged material, imagery connected to the Emotional Operating Networks of the deep brain.
 The observer perspective — seeing a figure of self in the filmstrip rather than inhabiting it — is the craft’s natural position in this region.
 It allows the brain to elaborate a great variety of versions of the self: young and old, strong and weak, light and shadow, angelic and bestial.
-Each version carries information.
+Each version carries insight.
 The Narrator names what it sees.
 The Embodier registers what it feels.

 Visions of the numinosum, manifesting extraordinary structural hypercomplexity and multidimensionality, tend to merge into the mystical luminosity of Bright Light Experiences, though brightness and structural complexity can at times be dissociated.
-With regular practice of ganzflicker meditation over the long term, figures and objects are perceived as progressively more luminous.
-Bright Light Experiences become increasingly frequent and prolonged with the intensity of dazzling whiteouts attaining beatific luminosity and supplanting all thought and feeling.
+With regular practice of ganzflicker meditation and flicker jumps over the long term, figures and objects are perceived as progressively more luminous.
+Bright Light Experiences become increasingly frequent and prolonged if sufficient number of flicker jumps are carried out each trip with the intensity of dazzling whiteouts attaining beatific luminosity and supplanting all thought and feeling.

 Gate Gate Pāragate Pārasaṃgate Bodhi Svāhā